cturpn/Operating-System-Writeup/operating-system/components/kernel.md

  - Changes on a single service can affect the entire system

 ### Microkernel
 The microkernel is a type of kernel that contains only the bare minimum of system services in its kernel space.
+The goal of the microkernel is, to provide a core system that ensures vital functionalities and keep all non-vital components as modular as possible.
 Therefore only the most important system services make it into the kernel space, such as the inter-process communication(IPC), memory management and CPU-scheduling.
 This can vary depending on the type of system.
-All the other system services run in user-mode, which allows the user to directly interact with them and install, update or replace indiviual components without affecting the entire system.
+All non-critical services are installed in the user space as isolated processes called "servers".
+This approach allows the user to directly interact with them and install, update or replace indiviual services without affecting the entire system.

-The core concept of the microkernel is to provide a core system that ensures vital functionalities and therefore keep all non-vital components as modular as possible.
-This design approach enables the system to be more stable and less prone to crashes, as a faulty or crashing system service will not crash any other services and
+This design approach enables the system to be more stable and less prone to crashes, as a crashing/faulty server will not affect any other processes.

-The services,that are not part of the kernel space, communicate with each other via inter-process communication(IPC) and are in this context also called "servers"
+The servers communicate with each other via inter-process communication(IPC), specifically message passing.
 Microkernel servers are essentially daemon programs like any others, except that the kernel grants some of them privileges to interact with parts of physical memory that are otherwise off limits to most programs.
 This allows some servers, particularly device drivers, to interact directly with hardware.